 Normally we would use a derived type instead of a bare module, but we did it here for simplicity.

 If the variable to be allocated is about one gigabyte or larger, sometimes special techniques are needed, even on systems with very large amounts of RAM including HPC.
-This is especially the case on Windows systems, where even the latest Windows 10 has particular limitations.
+This is especially the case on Windows systems.

 The error messages one may get upon allocating large variables in Fortran include: